🚗 Dinosaurs, Caves, Aquariums & Waterfalls: Our Family Road Trip Through Kentucky, Georgia & Tennessee

 🏰 Casa Loma

-A real-life castle with secret passages, towers, and beautiful architecture that feels straight out of a storybook.
+A real-life castle with secret passages, towers, and beautiful architecture, Casa Loma feels straight out of a storybook.

 Casa Loma offers several tour types:

-• Daytime castle tours – explore the rooms, towers, and secret passages at your own pace
+• Daytime castle tours — Explore rooms, towers, and secret passages at your own pace.

-• Halloween haunted night tours – immersive spooky experiences in October
+• Halloween haunted night tours — Immersive spooky experiences during October.

-• Special seasonal events – photography tours, themed exhibits, and more
+• Special seasonal events — Themed exhibits, photography opportunities, and more.

 🎃 October Halloween Haunted Tours